 What is an Aortic Aneurysm screening?

 This screening is used to detect the presence of an Abdominal Aortic Aneurysm by ultrasound.
 Screening can save lives.
 For this procedure, a doctor’s request is not required.
-Patients can expect an instant verbal report at the completion of the screening process.

 Who are at risk of developing AAA?